 IRS errors usually refer to when the IRS files a return on your behalf (called a "Substitute For Return" or SFR) and only uses the info they have on hand.
 Therefore, no deductions are used.

-Fortunately, the IRS has also created the FTA – first-time penalty abatement administrative waiver.
-As a business or individual taxpayer, you may receive a penalty on top of what you owe to the IRS.
+As a business or an individual taxpayer, you may receive a penalty on top of what you owe to the IRS.
 It allows compliant taxpayers to request abatement or remove certain penalties.

 Those fines can be over 25 percent of the total owed to the IRS.